Enable Accessibility

 8. File a Complaint with the FTC if You Believe You’ve Been Scammed

-If you think you’ve been scammed, file a complaint at and visit the Federal Trade Commission’s (FTC) Identity Theft website for more steps to take to protect yourself.
+If you think you’ve been scammed, file a complaint and visit the Federal Trade Commission’s (FTC) Identity Theft website for more steps to take to protect yourself.
 Victims of phishing can become victims of identity theft.
-There has been a significant rise in phishing and malicious spam in the first quarter of 2012.
-Make sure to protect yourself and your computer from these attacks, and educate your children and parents on what to look for, and how to avoid becoming their next victim.
-Do you have any other tips for our readers on how to avoid phishing scams?
+Protect yourself, your accounts, and your devices from these attacks, and educate your children and parents on what to look for and how to avoid becoming their next victim.

 Related Resources